 According to a recent Salvation Army survey, 52 per cent of Canadians faced food insecurity challenges in 2022 (up from 39 per cent during the pandemic) and among those who accessed a food bank in the past year, nearly two thirds were first-time users.
 With the rising cost of food in Canada — according to Statistics Canada, in late 2022 yearly price increases for food were clocked at 11.4 per cent, the fastest inflation pace since 1981 — along with the overall increase in the cost of living, many Canadians are struggling to provide their families with basic necessities like groceries.
-The most vulnerable include families with children, employed people whose low wages don’t cover basic living essentials, individuals on social assistance, and Canadians living on a fixed income, which includes seniors and people experiencing disabilities.
+The most vulnerable include families with children, employed people whose low wages don’t cover basic living essentials, individuals on social assistance, and Canadians living on a fixed income, which includes seniors and people with disabilities.

 Filling the gap

 Rikkeen Cardinal of Red Deer, Alta., is one of the millions of people in Canada who are struggling.
 Since the passing of her partner’s father, who they used to care for, she and her partner were forced to cut down their grocery list and seek support in making ends meet.
 Fortunately, Cardinal found out about the Weekend Feeding Program from a social worker at her daughter’s school.

 The Weekend Feeding Program in Red Deer is provided by The Salvation Army, an international Christian organization that has been active in Canada since 1882 and which has grown to become one of the largest non-governmental direct providers of social services in the country.
 Last year, 3.9 million meals were served at Salvation Army shelters and feeding programs.